-The Judge is Valorant’s fully-automatic shotgun, and it packs a punch.
-You can take down an angry mob of opponents in seconds with the shotgun, especially if they funnel into a choke close to you.
+The Judge is Valorant’s fully-automatic shotgun, allowing you to mow down an angry mob of enemies in a matter of pumps.
+However, recent nerfs have brought the gun’s power down.
 Here’s what you need to know about the weapon.

 With 17 weapons in Valorant, there’s a lot to choose from.
 While most just jump right into the rifles (rightfully so, given they usually top the tier lists), there’s some value to be found in the other categories.